Jeanne Belhomme

 Jeanne Belhomme (d. fl.
 1745), was a French actress and theatre director.
 She was the director of the La Monnaie in Brussels from 1743 to 1745.
 She shared the position jointly with Charles Plante.

+Life

 Jeanne Belhomme was commonly known simply as "Demoiselle Belhomme".
 She was initially engaged as an actress at the La Monnaie.
-During the 1730s, she was listed with a salary of $800, which placed her among the elite of the actors of the theater.
-When the director Joseph Uriot resigned in 1743, she resumed the position of director and manager of the theater La Monnaie in partnership with her colleague, Charles Plante.
-This was an unstable period in the history of the theater, and few directors managed to handle the post very long.
+During the 1730s, she was listed with a salary of $800, which placed her among the elite of the actors of the theatre.

+When the director Joseph Uriot resigned in 1743, she resumed the position of director and manager of the theatre La Monnaie in partnership with her colleague, Charles Plante.
+This was an unstable period in the history of the theatre, and few directors managed to handle the post very long.

 In 1745, Belhomme and Plante resigned their co-directorship to Nicolini.